Thanks for visiting!

 Hope and Help continues to diligently try to obtain funding for our MITO Liaison Program.
 We hope to be able to offer these crucial services in the near future.

 pertinent information to individuals and their families living with

-  Mitochondrial diseases throughout our Northeastern NY communities.
+Mitochondrial diseases throughout our Northeastern NY communities and beyond.

 any of you would like for MITO HOPE and HELP to speak at your church /